redhat-performance/jetlag/docs/troubleshooting.md

 - POLLING: [------------------->] 100% - Host state: On
 - INFO     - Command passed to On server, code return is 204.
 ```

-Substitute the user/password/hostname to allow the boot order to be fixed on the host machine.
-Note it will take a few minutes before the machine should reboot.
-If you previously triggered a rebuild, the machine will likely go straight into rebuild mode afterwards.
-You can learn more about [badfish here](https://github.com/redhat-performance/badfish).

 ## Scalelab - Upgrade RHEL to 8.6

 On the bastion machine: